oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations-ocw.md

 4. Select the **Target summary** tab, and then select the name of your database.

-    The latest security assessment for your target database is displayed.
+    The latest security assessment for your target database opens.
 Notice that **Latest assessment for target database...** is displayed at the top of the page.

 5. Select the **Assessment summary** tab and review the risk level, finding name, and summary for the top 5 common security controls that Oracle considers to be the most important to the security of your target database.